jaalfaro/node-bcrypt-user/README.md

 #### user.register(password, cb)
 * password {String} the password to use, at least 6 characters
-* cb {Function} first parameter will be either an error object or null on success.
+* cb {Function} first parameter will be either an error object or null on success, second parameter will be either a user object or null on failure.

 Register a new user with a certain password.